 Forming in-game guilds based on your city or local community will give rise to social interaction.

-With smart glasses like Apple Vision Pro, Meta’s AR devices, and Snap Spectacles, players will soon be able to ditch their phones for more immersive, hands-free experiences.
-Instead of staring down at a screen, gameplay will unfold around you, fully integrated into your physical space.
+Wearable AR tech will unlock hands-free gaming.
+With smart glasses, players will soon be able to ditch their phones for more immersive and hands-free experiences.
+Instead of staring down at a screen, gameplay will unfold around you, fully integrated into your physical space with the help of devices like:

 Though still controversial, blockchain and NFTs may play a bigger role in the future of AR games.
 Items earned in one location could be traded globally or carried between games, forming part of an interconnected multiverse of AR titles.

 Tourism boards and museums are already experimenting with AR to engage visitors.
+Cities like Dubai are leveraging AR technology to provide immersive experiences to travelers.
 Future games could blend education, history, and entertainment, encouraging players to discover hidden gems, complete real-world challenges, and unlock achievements tied to culture and landmarks.

 Use Case:

-Pokémon GO accidentally became a fitness app for many, but newer games are intentionally combining health tracking and AR gameplay.
+Location-based fitness games are expected to rise.
+Pokémon GO accidentally became a fitness app for many because of its game mechanics that urged players to go out.
+This phenomenon gave ideas to newer games that are intentionally combining health tracking and AR gameplay.
 Expect future titles to gamify exercise, walking, and biking, encouraging real-world movement with tangible in-game rewards.

 Final Thoughts